camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/03-ldap/01-configure-ldap.html.md

 ---

-title: 'Configuring LDAP for camunda Cockpit and Tasklist'
+title: 'Configuring LDAP for Camunda Cockpit and Tasklist'
 category: 'LDAP Configuration'

 ---

-In order to setup LDAP for the WebSphere distribution, you have to perform the following steps:
+In order to set up LDAP for the WebSphere distribution, you have to perform the following steps:

 ### Add the LDAP Library